What does GetQuorum do?

 How much time does GetQuorum need to get started?

 We require at minimum three (3) business days to process and setup our system before serving notice.
-However, in order to best utilize our service, we recommend contacting us at least thirty (30) days prior to your meeting date.
+However, in order to best utilize our service, we recommend contacting us at least forty-five (45) days prior to your meeting date.
 This will allow us ample time to setup, run a pre-consent campaign for online distribution thereby reducing your printing costs, and comply with the Condo Act on service of notice of your meeting.

 What are the required documents that we need to provide GetQuorum?